 11 Unique Focus Group Ideas

 Focus groups are an important stage of product development in many industries.
-Whether you plan to create new software, release a movie, or update your restaurant menu, running a focus group can help you get a sense of how your audience is likely to respond to your product.
-Running a successful focus group, however, requires more than just putting a dozen people together in a room.
+Whether you plan to create new software, release a movie, or update your restaurant menu, running a focus group can help you understand how your audience is likely to respond to your product.
+However, running a successful focus group requires more than just putting a dozen people together in a room.
 From getting people to open up to encouraging them to dig deeper into their thoughts, here are 11 unique focus group ideas that can help you get more accurate and actionable feedback.

 1. Choose the right icebreaker

-Consider starting off with a fun icebreaker like Two Truths and a Lie.
+Therefore, consider starting with a fun icebreaker like Two Truths and a Lie.
 Not only will it help you get your participants to let their guard down, but you’ll get a sense of how everyone communicates.
 Take note of who speaks freely and who needs a little more encouragement to open up.
+This will help you in your current focus group as well as in future sessions.

-Finding the right location for your focus group is important.
-Ideally, you want a space where your participants can feel relaxed, and that matches the personality of your brand.
-Whether you prefer a creative coworking space in Brooklyn or a hi-tech conference room in San Francisco, Peerspace has hundreds of suitable locations that are available to rent by the day or hour.
+Finding the right location for your focus group is essential.
+Ideally, you want a space where your participants can feel relaxed and that matches your brand’s personality.
+Whether you prefer a creative coworking space in Brooklyn or a hi-tech conference room in San Francisco, Peerspace has hundreds of suitable locations available to rent by the day or hour.
+In fact, we’ll share photos of real focus group venues available to book on Peerspace throughout this article.
+It will give you a nice overview of what’s out there, no matter where you plan on holding your focus group.
+After all, we have focus group spaces in cities across North America and globally!

 3. Hire a graphic recorder